killercup/scribbles/content/posts/2026-05-02-niche-int-types-in-rust.md

 I came across [this issue][rust-135996] where Oli proposes using a "pattern types" feature.
 So it seems there is *another* way of doing this!

-Digging around a bit more thru the [tracking issue][rust-123646] and Zulip, I found this [pre-RFC document][pre-rfc]
+While reading through the [tracking issue][rust-123646] and Zulip thread, I found this [pre-RFC document][pre-rfc]
-(last updated in 2024 but discussed further in 2025) as well as the [`pattern_type!`] macro that exists on nightly.
+(last updated in 2024 but discussed further in 2025).
+What is in the standard library right now on nightly is a [`pattern_type!`] macro.
 [Rust PR 136006] has some usage of this so I could put this together:

 [rust-135996]: https://github.com/rust-lang/rust/issues/135996 "Replace rustc_layout_scalar_valid_range_start attribute with pattern types"